Club name & Headquarters

 If you’d like to be a member, fill out an application form and get it proposed and seconded by a member of 2 or more years’ standing.
 When the club receives your completed application form and the relevant fee, you’ll be a provisional member.
 You can then use all the club’s facilities.

-Your name will be put on the club’s notice board for 2 full days before the next management committee meeting.
-The management committee will consider your application and can reject it if the management committee thinks you are not a person of good character.
-If your application is rejected any fee you’ve paid will be refunded.
-You’ll be notified of the management committee’s decision in writing or by electronic communication.
+Your name will be put on the club’s notice board for 2 full days before the next Management Committee meeting.
+The Management Committee will consider your application and can reject it if the Management Committee deems such action to be appropriate: the Management Committee shall not be required to give any reasons for their decision.
+If your application is rejected any fee you have paid will be refunded.
+You will be notified of the Management Committee’s decision in writing or by electronic communication.

 Life membership

-If you’ve given distinguished service to the club, the management committee can nominate you for life membership.
-The chair will announce this at the annual general meeting, and if elected by a majority, you’ll become a member for life, and you won’t have to pay membership fees.
+If you have given distinguished service to the club, the Management Committee can nominate you for life membership.
+The chair will announce this at the annual general meeting, and if elected by a majority, you will become a member for life, and you won’t have to pay membership fees.

 Membership fees